-Prerequisite(s): ACT Reading score of 18 or greater or COMPASS reading score of 81 or greater or SAT verbal score of 440 or greater or 'C' or higher in ENG 101 or IDS 150.
+Prerequisite(s): ACCUPLACER reading score of 85 or greater, or ACT Reading score of 18 or greater, or COMPASS reading score of 81 or greater, or SAT EBRW of 480 or greater, or a 'C' grade or higher in ENG 101 or IDS 150 or successful completion of the CRP reading program.

 The study of global geological cycles, biodiversity trends, human population dynamics, sustainable land and water usage, pollution impacts, energy challenges, climate change and future predictions for a cooperative global effort toward a habitable planet.
 The course includes a laboratory component.
 Partially fulfills the general education requirements in the natural sciences.